 Our volunteers are, without a doubt, Very Important People!
-In Fiscal Year 2004, 140,000 volunteers come from all over to help preserve and protect America's natural and cultural heritage for the enjoyment of this and future generations.
+National Park Service volunteers come from all over to help preserve and protect America's natural and cultural heritage for the enjoyment of this and future generations.
 Young and old alike give of their time and expertise to assist in achieving the National Park Service mission.

 Volunteers are accepted from the public without regard to race, creed, religion, age, sex, sexual orientation, national origin, or disability.
 Please note that volunteers are not considered to be federal employees for any purposes other than tort claims and injury compensation.
 Volunteer service is not creditable for leave accrual or any other benefit.
 However, volunteer service is creditable work experience.

 Moores Creek National Battlefield is always looking for new volunteers.
-Please call or e-mail the Volunteer Coordinator for more information.
+Please e-mail the Volunteer Coordinator or call the park at (910) 283-5591 for more information.

 A variety of volunteer-in-parks (VIP) positions are available at Moores Creek National Battlefield and new ones are often created as we meet new volunteers.
 Most volunteer opportunities are on-site, however some volunteer work can be performed from a volunteer's home.
 It is our goal to match the park's needs with our volunteers' interests to ensure a positive experience for all.

 Since only 1 RV volunteer pad exists in the park, most of our volunteers live in southeastern North Carolina.
-However, many 18th century re-enactors travel from distant locations to volunteer on special event days.
+However, many 18th century re-enactors travel from distant locations to volunteer for special events.
 The following tasks provide an idea of the major volunteer opportunities on-site.

-Visitor Center Assistant - Staffing the information desk and book sales area, maintaining the park library, answering the telephone and similar work.
+Visitor Center Assistant - Staffing the information desk and book sales area, maintaining the park library, answering the telephone and providing basic information to visitors.